You are here

 Determine whether the new MRCA condition/s contribute at least 5 impairment points to the overall impairment rating calculated in Step 1.

 In reassessment cases, determine whether the new MRCA conditions contribute an additional 5 impairment points.

 (For instructions on determining whether the MRCA condition has contributed 5 points see 12.7.3)

 If the new MRCA condition/s contribute at least 5 impairment points proceed to Step 4.

 If the new MRCA condition/s do not contribute at least 5 impairment points the claim for PI compensation is rejected as it does not meet the required threshold. (see Note 5 & 6 below)

-Use the GARP M assessment without any MRCA condition/s to calculate a notional amount of PI payable under the MRCA for the VEA and/or SRCA condition/s referred to in Step 1.
+Use the GARP M assessment without any MRCA condition/s to calculate a notional amount of PI payable under the MRCA for the VEA and/or DRCA condition/s referred to in Step 1.